 Academic Continuation Scholarships

-This scholarship was instituted by the Fellows of the College in 2003 and is awarded to the student who obtained the most outstanding academic results in the previous year.
+This scholarship was instituted by the Fellows of the College in 2003 and is awarded to the student (or students, if two achieve the exact same percentage) who obtained the most outstanding academic results in the previous year.

 Scholarship(s) for academic excellence are made possible by gifts given annually to the College by past residents awarded scholarships during their time at Queen’s.